 At the completion of the writing project, the student will meet with his or her committee for a one-hour defense of the thesis.

 Advisors may approve courses in other departments that may be highly valuable for particular student programs, e.g., History for documentary film, Foreign Language for translation work, Philosophy for aesthetics and theoretical/experimental approaches, and Art.
 Collaborative directed studies may be offered to allow two or more students to use two or more genres/media.
-Students may also seek collaborative opportunities in the Conservatory of Music and Dance and in Computer Science.
+Students may also seek collaborative opportunities in the Conservatory and in Computer Science.

 In addition to the department requirements above, graduate students in English must comply with the requirements listed in the General Graduate Academic Regulations and Information section of this catalog.